mila-iqia/mila-docs/docs/Userguide_running_code.rst

     node[10-15]     6 batch     idle      2    246    16000     0  (null)   (null)
     ...

-and to get statistics on a job running or terminated, use ``sacct`` with some of the fields you want to display
+And to get statistics on a job running or terminated, use ``sacct`` with some of the fields you want to display

 .. prompt:: bash $, auto